-The Audit Committee, on behalf of the board, considers cybersecurity risk as part of its risk oversight function and oversees the Company's cybersecurity risk exposures and the steps taken by management to monitor and mitigate cybersecurity risks.
-The Audit Committee ensures allocation and prioritization of resources and overall strategic direction for cybersecurity and ensures alignment with the Company's overall strategy.
+The Audit and Risk Committee, on behalf of the Board of Directors, considers cybersecurity risk as part of its risk oversight function and oversees the Company's cybersecurity risk exposures and the steps taken by management to monitor and mitigate cybersecurity risks.
+The Audit and Risk Committee is responsible for the allocation and prioritization of resources and overall strategic direction for cybersecurity and ensures alignment with the Company's overall strategy.

-The Chief Executive Officer has delegated the day-to-day oversight of cybersecurity and other technology risks to the Head of IT and Digitalization, who oversees a team of IT professionals, including third party providers.
+The Chief Executive Officer has delegated the day-to-day oversight of cybersecurity and other technology risks to the Head of IT and Digitalization, who oversees a team of IT and OT professionals, including third party providers.

-The Head of IT and Digitalization is responsible for assessing and managing cybersecurity threats and for reporting cybersecurity threats and updates, including updates on monitoring cybersecurity incidents and strategies to prevent cybersecurity threats, to senior management, and to the Audit Committee on a quarterly basis or more often as needed.
+The Head of IT and Digitalization is responsible for assessing and managing cybersecurity threats and for reporting cybersecurity threats and updates, including updates on monitoring cybersecurity incidents and strategies to prevent cybersecurity threats, to senior management, and to the Audit and Risk Committee on a quarterly basis or more often as needed.